How Winter Weather Impacts Your HVAC System

 Will Winter Weather Conditions Affect My Furnace?

-Anytime there is a potential for significant snowfall, it’s important to keep an eye on not only that outdoor unit, but also the furnace exhaust vent that is located on the exterior of your home.
+Anytime there is a potential for significant snowfall, it’s important to keep an eye on not only that outdoor unit but also the furnace exhaust vent that is located on the exterior of your home.
 If that exhaust becomes blocked, preventing your system from working correctly, you could experience issues with your furnace, which could include a system breakdown.
 Additionally, this build-up can cause your pipes to leak and not work correctly.

 What Can I Do To Help My HVAC System During Winter Weather?

-Monitor Your Outdoor Unit
+Monitor Your Outdoor Unit & Exhaust Pipes

 Shovel away any snow buildup, and inspect your gutters near the system to ensure they are not dripping on the unit.
 Watch for melting snow and ice when the temperatures start to rise again to confirm that no water is collecting near your air conditioner or heat pump.
+Be mindful of snowfall piling up or drifting near your exhaust pipes (PVC pipes that are commonly found outside near the air conditioner in homes that have basements).
+Exhaust pipes that become blocked by snow can be dangerous, as they can cause carbon monoxide to build up in your home.

 Do Not Cover Your Air Conditioner